 Does your research involve YES NO Information to be Documents to be

-anima als? provided provided at award stage
+animals? provided provided at award stage

 Details on Copies of all appropriate

 implementation of authorisations for the

 the Three Rs supply of animals and the

 (Replacement, project experiments.

-Reduction and
+Reduction and ргојест ехрегинента.

 Refinement).
 Copies of training

+,

-Justification of certificates/personal
+Justification of certificates/personal licences of the staff

-animal use and licences of the staff
+animal use and involved in animal

-why alternatives involved in animal
+why alternatives

 cannot be used. experiments.

-Details on species and rationale for
+Details on species

+and rationale for

+their use,

-their use, numbers of
+numbers of

 animals to be

 used, nature of

 the experiments,

 procedures and

 techniques to be

 used in a

 chronological

 order.
 Details on

 procedures to

 ensure animal

 welfare during

 their lifetime and

 during the

 experiment and

 how its impact will

 be minimised.

 Details on severity

 assessment and

 justification.

 If Are they vertebrates or Information as Documents as above.

 YES live cephalopods? above

 Are they non-human Information above Documents as above.

 primates (NHP)? plus:

-Confirmation of Dorsonal history file

-Personal history file.
+Confirmation of Personal history file.

+Compliance with , -

+Art.
+8, 10, 28, 31,